jfrNebus/Safe_box/readme_english.md

 vas por aquí vas por aquí vas por aqui

-At this point, the read in all the rows is 0, so the system understands that the pressed button is either in column 2 or column 3.
-The action performed for the column 1 will be performed for the column 2.
-Columns 1 and 3 are set in a power off state, and the column 2 is powered.
+At this point, the readings in all the rows is 0, so the system understands that the pressed button is either in column 2 or column 3.
+The action performed for column 1 will be performed for column 2.
+Columns 1 and 3 are set in a power-off state, and column 2 is powered.
 The reading process starts again.
-We start by reading the first row when the column 2 is powered, the result is a positive voltage read.
-The result is positive because in this example, the button pressed was the number 4, which is connected to the row 1 on its pin number 2, and to the column 2 on its pin number 1.
-When the button is pressed while the power in the column 2 is on, the circuit gets closed through the row 1, generating a positive read in the row 1.
+We start by reading the first row when column 2 is powered, the result is a positive voltage read.
+The result is positive because in this example, the button pressed was number 4, which is connected to row 1 on its pin 2, and to column 2 on its pin 1.
+When the button is pressed while the power in column 2 is on, the circuit closes through row 1, generating a positive read in row 1.
 This is understood by the system as "button pressed", in this case, the one associated to row 1 and column 2.
 Once there is a button pressed, the analysis process is stopped, and the code keeps running.

 It is really important to understand how a matrix keyboard works in order to optimize resources.
-A 9 buttons keyboard would, usually, require at least 9 microcontroller inputs, and all the associated wiring.
-As we could see in the previous example, for a 9 buttons matrix keyboard we used just 6 connections and way less wiring.
-Tree of those connections are used as inputs to read the voltage values, and the other 3 contacts are used as outputs to send the high level voltage on each column.
+A 9-button keyboard would, usually, require at least 9 microcontroller inputs, and all the associated wiring.
+As we saw in the previous example, for a 9-button matrix keyboard we used just 6 connections and much less wiring.
+Three of those connections are used as inputs to read the voltage values, and the other 3 connections are used as outputs to send the high level voltage on each column.

 <br>